zperzan/python-crunchflow/docs/index.rst

 =============================================================================================

-``python-crunchflow`` is an open source python package designed for working with the the reactive transport model `CrunchFlow <https://bitbucket.org/crunchflow/>`_.
+``python-crunchflow`` is an open source python package designed for working with the the reactive transport model `CrunchFlow <https://github.com/CISteefel/CrunchTope>`_.
 This library provides a set of tools for managing and manipulating CrunchFlow input files, as well as quickly reading and plotting model output.

+If you use the ``crunchflow`` package in published work, please cite the paper for which it was originally developed:

+Perzan, Z., Babey, T., Caers, J., Bargar, J.R. and Maher, K., 2021, Local and global sensitivity analysis of a reactive transport model simulating floodplain redox cycling, *Water Resources Research*, doi: `10.1029/2021WR029723 <https://dx.doi.org/10.1029/2021WR029723>`_

 This library consists of two main subpackages: